zhong-j-yu/rekex/doc/Spec.md

 `List<@A2()String>`.

-## Grammar Rules

-The following grammar rules may be derived by Rekex
-- *Alternation Rule*, with zero or more subrules, ordered.
-- *Concatenation Rule*, with zero or more subrules, ordered.
-- *Repetition Rule*, with one subrule, and `min/max` cardinality.
-- *Lookahead/Lookbehind Rule*, with one subrule.
-- *Regex Rule*, with a `regex`, a `flags`, a `group` number.

-Each rule is also associated with
-- a unique`id`, which can be thought of as the terminal symbol.
-- a `datatype` of the value to be produced if the rule applies.
-- an `instantiator` that produces a value if the rule applies.

-The exact meaning of grammar rules are interpreted by the consumer of the rules;
-a PEG parser generator will interpret them according to PEG semantics.

-## Derive Grammar Rules from Datatypes
+## Datatypes to Grammar Rules

 Given a target datatype, its corresponding grammar rule is derived from following clauses, whichever succeeds first

-1. If there are one or more ctors in the catalog for the target datatype, invoke subprocedure *derive_from_ctor_list* with these ctors.
-   For each `public ` method declared in the "ctor catalog" class, with 0 or more type parameters `{Ti}`, if there exists a unique substitution `{Ti:=Ai}` such that the method return type, with the substitution applied, is equal to the target datatype, the method is a "ctor" for the datatype.
+1. For each `public ` method declared in the "ctor catalog" class, with 0 or more type parameters `{Ti}`, if there exists a unique substitution `{Ti:=Ai}` such that the method return type, with the substitution applied, is equal to the target datatype, the method is a "ctor" for the datatype.
+   If there are one or more ctors in the catalog for the target datatype, invoke subprocedure *derive_from_ctor_list* with these ctors.

-2. If the target datatype is a `int, char, Integer, Character, String, Void` type, and its annotations contains exactly one annotation that's convertible to an `@org.rekex.spec.Regex` through AnnoMacro, return a *Regex Rule*, with `regex, flags, group` from the `@Regex` annotation.
+2. If the target datatype is of `int, char, Integer, Character, String, Void` types, and its annotations contains exactly one annotation that's convertible to an `@org.rekex.spec.Regex` through AnnoMacro, return a *Regex Rule*, with `regex, flags, group` from the `@Regex` annotation.